Sharing Hardware Components

 Adding Published Plug-ins to Your Project

-• Navigate to your project folder (cd to/your_project_folder/) and use the following command (requires Git):
+To clone an existing repo on GitHub into to your project’s hardware folder, navigate to your project folder (cd to/your_project_folder/) and use the following command (requires Git):

 git clone https://github.com/{THEIR_USER_NAME}/HW_{company_model}.git ScopeFoundryHW/{company_model}